Propagating Pothos: How To Propagate Pothos Plants 3 Ways

 When Are The Cuttings Ready To Plant?

-Planting Pothos Cuttings Once They’re Rooted
+Planting Pothos Cuttings In Water Once They’re Rooted

 Pothos Propagation FAQs